Cerelog-ESP-EEG/WiFi_Support/README.md

 ## For usage only with the forked OpenBCI Gui/LSL Streaming

-**Using the device with Brainflow API currently only supported via USB (connect to laptop not connected to mains)**
+**The Brainflow API instance currently only supported via USB (connect to laptop not connected to mains)**

 **To use WiFi to stream to OpenBCI GUI / LSL please follow these instructions [Guide](https://github.com/Cerelog-ESP-EEG/How-to-use-OpenBCI-GUI-fork) with the below changes:**